mboughaba/vim-lessmess/README.md

 There are two functions
 **StripWhitespaces** and **ToggleWhitespacesDisplay**.

-To enable StripWhitespaces onsave make sure to include the config below in your vimrc
+To enable StripWhitespaces **onsave** make sure to include the configuration below in your vimrc
 ```vim
 let g:enable_lessmess_onsave = 1
 ```

-To enable/disable white-space highlighting add the following config too.
+To enable/disable white-space highlighting add the following configuration too.
 ```vim
 let g:enable_lessmess_highlighting = 1
 ```
-Default toggle mapping is leader + l which can be changed using
+Default mapping to toggle highlighting is **<leader>l** which can be changed using
 ```vim
 let g:lessmess_highlighting_map = '<leader>h'
 ```